open-AIMS/ADRIAIndicators.jl/paper/paper.md

 | Reef Biodiversity Condition Index                | Metric            | *[citation MW paper]* |
 | Reef Fish Index                                  | Metric            | [@ReefFishIndex] |

+*A dash (-) in the 'Reference' column indicates the reference is the same as the entry directly above it.*

+### Indicator Summaries

+-   **Relative Cover**: Calculates the relative cover per location by summing over functional groups and size classes.
+-   **Relative Location Taxonomy Cover**: Calculates the relative cover for each location and functional group by aggregating size classes.
+-   **Relative Taxonomy Cover**: Calculates the relative cover for each functional group, summed up across all locations.
+-   **LTMP Cover**: Calculates the coral cover for each location relative to total reef area.
+More comparable to Long Term Monitoring Program (LTMP) results the relative cover.
+-   **LTMP Location Taxonomy Cover**: Calculates the coral cover for each location and functional group relative to total reef area.
+More comparable to LTMP results the relative cover.
+-   **LTMP Taxonomy Cover**: Calculates the coral cover for each functional groups relative to total reef area.
+More comparable to LTMP results the relative cover.
+-   **Relative Juveniles**: Calculates the relative coral cover composed of juvenile corals.
+-   **Relative Location Taxonomy Juveniles**: Calculates the relative cover of juvenile corals for each location and functional group.
+-   **Relative Taxonomy Juveniles**: Calculates the relative cover of juvenile corals for each functional group, summed up across all locations.
+-   **Relative Habitable Cover to Reef Cover**: Converts relative coral cover (as a proportion of habitable area) to LTMP cover (as a proportion of total reef area).
+-   **Reef Cover to Relative Habitable Cover**: Converts LTMP cover to relative coral cover.
+-   **Absolute Shelter Volume**: Calculates the absolute shelter volume (in m³) provided by corals.
+-   **Relative Shelter Volume**: Calculates the relative shelter volume, expressed as a proportion of the theoretical maximum shelter volume for a given area.
+-   **Coral Diversity**: Calculates coral diversity at each location using the Simpson's Diversity Index, which accounts for the number and relative abundance of coral functional groups.
+-   **Coral Evenness**: Calculates the evenness of coral functional groups at each location using the Inverse Simpson's Index, indicating how similar in abundance the different functional groups are.
+-   **Reef Condition Index**: A categorical index (from 'Very Poor' to 'Very Good') that assesses overall reef health based on coral cover, shelter volume, juvenile abundance, and rubble cover.
+-   **Reef Tourism Index**: A continuous index fitted with a linear regression model to assess reef health for tourism purposes, based on metrics like coral cover, evenness, shelter volume, and juvenile abundance.
+-   **Reef Biodiversity Condition Index**: An index calculated as the average of relative coral cover, coral diversity, and relative shelter volume to represent the state of reef biodiversity.
+-   **Reef Fish Index**: An index that estimates fish biomass based on a relationship between coral cover and structural complexity.

 ## Usage